 Gordon’s Gin & Tonic Recognised for Innovative Campaign Alleviating Travel Frustrations

-An innovative campaign for Gordon’s Gin from Weve and Carat has been recognised with four awards in the recent Mobile Marketing Association SMARTIES.
-Two golds were awarded for “Best Location Based” campaign and “Best Messaging” campaign, along with two silver awards for “Brand Awareness” and “Innovation”.
-These recent awards come on top of recognition for the campaign at last November’s Effective Mobile Marketing Awards, for “Most Effective FMCG/Retail Campaign” and “Most Effective Location Campaign”.
+An innovative campaign for Gordon’s Gin from Weve and Carat has been recognised with a MOMA Award for Best FMCG Campaign and was also highly commended for Best Use of Data.
+These awards come on top of recognition for the campaign; four awards in the recent Mobile Marketing Association SMARTIES, two golds for “Best Location Based” campaign and “Best Messaging” campaign, along with two silver awards for “Brand Awareness” and “Innovation”; and at last November’s Effective Mobile Marketing Awards, for “Most Effective FMCG/Retail Campaign” and “Most Effective Location Campaign”.

 Together with their agency Carat, Gordon’s worked with mobile marketing provider Weve on an innovative mobile phone campaign that utilised train delays as the trigger point for prompting commuters to buy premixed Gin & Tonic in a can.
 This location-based, highly contextual, relevant and timely approach aimed to increase brand awareness and sales of Gordon’s.
 This innovative industry first would use conventional technology in an unconventional way, measured by CTR, footfall, and sales.